ShawnMcCool/dot-filer/README.md

 ### Upcoming

+Tests are being added next.
+Don't use the software until it's done (won't take long).

 There's some areas that aren't up to standards.
 The TextTable stuff is really rough but it works and doesn't need to change so we'll leave that alone.

 All of the result processing / color stuff relies on string matching.
-It's fine for the moment but it'll probably be what changes next.
+It's fine for the moment but it'll probably be what changes after tests are added.

 ### Maintainers